alankarmisra/SwiftSignatureView/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftSignatureView.svg?style=flat)](http://cocoapods.org/pods/SwiftSignatureView)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftSignatureView.svg?style=flat)](http://cocoapods.org/pods/SwiftSignatureView)

+## Attention Cocoapod users
+I'm currently unable to update the Cocoapod repository to 1.0.3 due to an  [issue](https://github.com/CocoaPods/CocoaPods/issues/5663) with Cocoapods.
+I'm trying to resolve this but it might take me a day or two.
+Until then, you can continue using 1.0.2.
+It is source compatible with 2.3.
+Xcode 8 will merely ask to update the build settings for the code.
+Accepting this update should make the code usable with Xcode 8.

 ## Description
 SwiftSignatureView is a lightweight, fast and customizable option for capturing signatures within your app.
 You can retrieve the signature as a UIImage.
 With code that varies the pen width based on the speed of the finger movement, the view generates fluid, natural looking signatures.